A range of new tax allowances and rates usually comes into effect when one tax year finishes and a new one begins.

 CGT on residential property does not apply to your main home, only to additional properties (such as a flat you let out).

-Various other allowances and rates have also changed in the 2019-20 tax year.
-These include the married couple’s allowance and income tax rates.
+Various other allowances and rates have also changed in the 2021-22 tax year.